-The results of the measurement model in Table 1 show the loading factor value > 0.50, AVE > 0.50 and composite reliability or rho A > 0.70 retained; this is a requirement in the measurement model (Henseler et al., 2017).
-Variable indicators with a loading factor of <0.5 are deleted from the measurement model; however, variables with a loading factor greater than 0.5 still be retained the content's validity, with an AVE value greater than 0.5 (Hair et al., 2019).
+The results of the analysis of the measurement model in Table 1 show the loading factor value > 0.50, AVE > 0.50 and composite reliability or rho A > 0.70 retained; this is a requirement in the measurement model [22].
+Variable indicators with a loading factor of <0.5 are deleted from the measurement model; however, variables with a loading factor greater than 0.5 still be retained the content's validity, with an AVE value greater than 0.5 [19].